voiceflow/rcjs-examples/text-to-speech/README.md

 ## Usage

 This sample is similar to the "Hamburger Order React" sample.
 However, the VF app's responses are displayed as buttons.
-You can click these buttons to play the audio file that is included with the traces in the repsponse.
+You can click these buttons to play the audio file that is included with the traces in the response.

 ## Explanation